meghalaya-in-monsoon1

 Travel Tips for Visiting Meghalaya in Monsoons

-Meghalaya during the monsoon is beautiful but comes with its own risks, so here are some essential travel tips to help keep your trip safe, enjoyable, and unforgettable!
+Meghalaya during the monsoon is beautiful but comes with its own risks.
+Here are the essential travel tips during monsoon in Meghalaya to keep your trip safe, enjoyable, and stress-free!

 Pack Smart – Waterproof Everything!

-• Footwear: Sturdy waterproof trekking shoes with grip (essential for slippery root bridge treks).
+• Footwear: Sturdy waterproof trekking shoes with deep lugs are non-negotiable for slippery root bridges.

 Food & Health